-- Assignment 3 is a piece of narrative writing which is assessed for writing skills only. - Candidates may write in any form. - The candidate should ensure the plot is well defined and developed with features of fiction writing, such as description, characterization, and convincing details.
+- Assignment 3 is a piece of narrative writing which is assessed for writing skills only. - Candidates may write in any form. - The candidate should ensure the plot is well defined and developed with features of fiction writing, such as description, characterisation and convincing details.

-Assignment 3 Two examples: Writing to narrate Write a narrative piece in which the following words appear 'and then they finally realized that it didn't really matter anymore'.
-Note to teachers: the words may appear in any part of the narrative writing.
+Assignment 3 Two examples: Writing to narrate • Write a narrative piece in which the following words appear 'and then they finally realised that it didn't really matter anymore'.
+Note to teachers : the words may appear in any part of the narrative writing.
 Candidates may write in a range of appropriate narrative forms, e.g. the opening or closing chapter of a novel or a short story.
 Write a fictional or autobiographical account of an important or life- changing event.
-Note to teachers: candidates may write in a range of appropriate narrative forms and perspectives, e.g. a short story or several diary entries.
+Note to teachers : candidates may write in a range of appropriate narrative forms and perspectives, e.g. a short story or several diary entries.

-Marking: General Principles
+Marking: general principles

-Marking of work should be positive, rewarding achievement where possible, but clearly differentiating across the whole range of marks, where appropriate.
+Marking of the Coursework Portfolio should be positive, rewarding achievement where possible but clearly differentiating across the whole range of marks available.

-The marker should look at the work and then make a judgment about which level statement is the "best fit".
-In practice, work does not always match one level statement precisely so a judgment may need to be made between two or more level statements.
+In approaching the assessment process, the marker should look at the work and then make a 'best-fit' judgement as to which level it fits.
+In practice the work does not always match one level precisely so a judgement may need to be made between two or more levels.